 Fees and payments to non-executive Directors reflect the demands and responsibilities of their role.
-Non-executive Directors' fees and payments are reviewed annually by the Board.
+Nonexecutive Directors' fees and payments are reviewed annually by the Board.
 The Board may, from time to time, receive advice from independent remuneration consultants to ensure non-executive Directors' fees and payments are appropriate and in line with the market.
 The chairman's fees are determined independently to the fees of other non-executive Directors based on comparative roles in the external market.
 The chairman is not present at any discussions relating to the determination of his own remuneration.

 ASX listing rules require the aggregate non-executive Directors' remuneration be determined periodically by a general meeting.
-The Company will determine this at the next general meeting to be held.
+The current aggregate is \$500,000 as determined at the Company's AGM held in November 2023.